gshubhamk/gshubhamk.github.io/index.md

 ### Projects

-[Asynchronous Discontinuous Galerkin Schemes](https://github.com/gshubhamk/dg1d) The idea is to introduce asynchrony to the Discontinuous Galerkin schemes during time integration and analyse the stability, convergence and performance of the new formulation.
-Finally, we plan to have a highly scalabale DG solver for PDEs.
+[Asynchronous Discontinuous Galerkin Schemes](https://github.com/gshubhamk/dg1d) The idea is to introduce asynchrony to the Discontinuous Galerkin schemes while doing time integration and analyse the stability, convergence and performance of the new formulation.
+And finally implement it to C++/Fortran to get a highly scalable DG solver for PDEs.

 ---
 [DS 200 -  Research Methods](/pdf/sample_presentation.pdf)